• Skip to primary navigation

 • For those with allergies, substitute other nuts or seeds as needed.
 I think almonds would be especially nice.

-• You can use 1/3 cup xylitol or approx 3/32 tsp (or 3 scoops) stevia extract powder instead of the coconut sugar in the brownies for low carb (see How to Use Stevia).
+• You can use 1/3 cup xylitol or approx 3/32 teaspoon (or 3 scoops) stevia extract powder instead of the coconut sugar in the brownies for low carb (see How to Use Stevia).

 • Organic coconut nectar can be substituted for the agave nectar, and you can also use xylitol for a low-carb option - add a small amount of water if needed.

-• You can use 1/2 tsp (2.5 ml) (or to taste) pure plain or vanilla liquid stevia (use only 2 tsp vanilla if using vanilla liquid stevia) for the powdered stevia in the brownies (see how to make your own DIY Liquid Stevia).
+• Stevia alternatives: You can use 1/2 teaspoon (2.5 ml) (or to taste) pure plain or vanilla liquid stevia (use only 2 teaspoons vanilla if using vanilla liquid stevia) for the powdered stevia in the brownies (see how to make your own DIY Liquid Stevia). the fudge topping for a low-carb option.

 • If you would like to make your own coconut butter, see Easiest Homemade Coconut Butter.

-• Homemade Vanilla Powder: You can make your own homemade vanilla powder for use in this recipe, if you so desire.
+• Homemade Vanilla Powder: You can make your own homemade vanilla powder.

 Fudge-Topped No-Bake Brownies - grain free, vegan, & paleo